CleanBrowsing on your Android

 Activating CleanBrowsing on your Android is pretty simple.
 Just follow these steps and in less than 5 minutes you will have a kid-safe phone for your kids and family to enjoy.

 Tech talk: CleanBrowsing is a DNS-based filter that prevents adult content from being loaded.
 It doesn't require any software installation and can be easily enabled anywhere by switching your DNS servers to the ones we provide.
-On its basic form, all you have to do is switch your nameservers to 188.8.131.52 - or follow the steps bellow.
+We also offer Apps for the major devices in order to simplify your life.

 Step 1: Download our CleanBrowsing App